sendgrid/sendgrid-go/USAGE.md

 List Id:

 * Send this to segment from an existing list
-* Don't send this in order to segment from your entire contactdb.
+* Don't send this to segment from your entire contactdb.

 Valid operators for create and update depend on the type of the field you are segmenting: